ZhangC2/Stronger-One-stage-detector-with-much-Tricks/SSD/README.md

-# Stronger SSD with much Tricks
+# Stronger SSD with many Tricks
 ## Tricks
 This repo was mainly used the following tricks.